-In the County's June 30, 2010 actuarial valuation, the entry age normal actuarial cost method was used.
-The actuarial assumptions included a 5.5 percent investment rate of return, based on the rate of return over time of the County's Investment Pool since the plan is funded on a pay-as-you-go basis, and healthcare cost trend rates that start at 10.5 percent and decline to 5.0 percent over 8 years.
+In the County's June 30, 2011, actuarial valuation, the entry age normal actuarial cost method was used.
+The actuarial assumptions included a 3.5 percent inflation rate, a 5.5 percent investment rate of return, based on the rate of return of the County's Investment Pool over time, since the plan is funded on a pay-asyou-go basis, and healthcare cost trend rates that vary by plan starting at 8.5 to 10.5 percent and declining to 5.0 percent over 7 to 8 years.
 The UAAL is being amortized as a level percentage of projected payroll on an open basis.
-The remaining amortization period at June 30, 2010, was 30 years.
+The remaining amortization period at June 30, 2011, was 30 years.